What is an incisional hernia?

 Historically, and even today, the success rate for repairing them is quite poor with a high incidence of complications and failure.
 In some reports from other surgeons 50-60% of incisional repairs have failed within 2 years.

-As with all hernias, a strangulated hernia occurs when the hernia contents, such as part of the intestine, become trapped and lose their blood supply, a serious and potentially life-threatening condition.
+As with all hernias, a strangulated hernia happens when the hernia contents, such as part of the intestine, become trapped and lose their blood supply, a serious and potentially life-threatening condition.

 If you do, it will almost certainly enlarge.
 It will just get bigger and probably become more and more unsightly and uncomfortable.